Kinnect-Careers/kinnect_app/README.md

 ## 1. Vagrant + Oracle Virtual Box
 ### Containerizing application environmemnt
-First dowmload and install vagrant: https://www.vagrantup.com/downloads.html Download and install Oracle VM VirtualVox
+First download and install vagrant: https://www.vagrantup.com/downloads.html \
+Download and install Oracle VM VirtualVox

-## 2
-In a designated directory, create a file named Vagrantfile You will need to be located in this directory in the future in order to activate vagrant
+## 2. In a designated directory, create a file named Vagrantfile
+You will need to be located in this directory in order to activate vagrant
 ``` Vagrantfile
 # Use version 2 of Vagrant config language
 Vagrant.configure("2") do |config|